gracianoandreleite/gracianoandreleite/README.md

-# Hello, I'm Graciano André Leite 👋
+# 👋 Hello, I'm Graciano André Leite
-## About Me

-I'm a junior developer passionate about technology, with a focus on web and backend development.
-I'm always on the lookout for new opportunities to learn and grow in my career.

-- 👀 Interests: Web Development, Backend, PHP
-- 🌱 Currently Learning: Laravel
-- 💞️ Looking to Collaborate on: Open-source web development projects
-- 📫 How to Reach Me: juniorpc255@gmail.com
-- 😄 Pronouns: He/Him
+## 🚀 Junior Developer | Web & Backend Enthusiast

+Welcome to my GitHub profile!
+I’m passionate about technology and always eager to learn and grow.
+Here's a bit about me:

 ## My Skills